Skip to main content

 Using type

-Using type thoughtfully is crucial to making our designs look professional.
+Using type thoughtfully is crucial to making our designs professional and easy to read.
 Follow these tips to make sure our typography is consistent.

 Leading